Conehard/Conehard-Token/README.md

 # Conehard Token
-The contract was created to be published on the BSC Network/BEP20.
+The contract was created to be published on the BSC Network/BEP20 for study purposes.

 Implemented functions:
 - balanceOf: Returns token balance of a wallet